DuffyFay/BMI-caculation/README.md

 ## Lottery game

-The 'Lottery' Java program generates a random 2 digits number.
+The `Lottery` Java program generates a random 2 digits number.
 The user will input a number of his/her choice, if the number matches lottery, the user will be rewarded €30,000, if only one digit matches, the user will be rewarded €3,000, if one digit match even in a different order, the user will be rewarded €1,000.

 ## Project Y